theproductindex/theproductindex.com/docs/mental-models-for-product-managers.md

 ### Local vs. Global Optimum

-A local optimization is an optimal solution (maximal or minimal) within a set of neighbor solution candidates.
-When it comes to optimization, seeking the global optimum leads to higher returns.
+A *local* optimization is an optimal solution (maximal or minimal) within a set of neighbor solution candidates.
+When it comes to optimization, seeking the *global* optimum leads to higher returns.
 A global optimization is an optimal solution among all possible solutions.

 Systems are always part of a larger system.
-This model states that the higher the level of the system to optimize, the greater the *Return Of Investment* or ROI (a related concept).
-Trying to optimize a local system eventually leads to *Diminishing Returns* over time.
+This model states that the higher the level of the system to optimize, the greater the *Return of Investment* or *ROI*.
+Trying to optimize a local system eventually leads to *Diminishing Returns*.

 **When to use it**:

-As a Product Manager, think if the optimization work on a specific part of system is leading to diminishin returns.
-A good example is the when companies focus too much on acquiring customers when monetization or retention might leads to a higher ROI.
+As a Product Manager, think if the optimization work on a specific part of the system is leading to diminishing returns.
+A good example is when companies focus too much on acquiring customers when focusing on monetization or retention might lead to a higher ROI.

 ### Time Value of Shipping

 This model states that a product that is shipped earlier is more valuable to customers than a product shipped at a later time.

 The reason is simple, the sooner you get the product out, the sooner your customers get value and the shorter the feedback loop.
-Which ultimately helps to increase value in an earlier stage.
+Which ultimately helps to improve your product earlier and increase value.

 **When to use it**: